latex3/latex2e/required/babel/README.md

 ### New

 ```
+3.17   - A tool for bidi footnotes.
+       - Fix - \ragged... didn't work for bidi.

 3.16   - New package option layout for bidi documents.
        - Quotes in TU encoding
        - Fix - \<language>date did not work correctly